OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 We'll be using a **slide switch** as an input to control whether an LED should be turned on or off.

-First, we'll make a simple circuit to figure out how the switch works, then we'll move on to building another circuit where the switch is connected to your Omega instead!
+First, we'll make a simple circuit to figure out how the switch works.
+Then we'll connect the switch to your Omega, and control the LED using the Omega as the brain!

-// TODO: append a sentence along the lines of: First we'll make a simple circuit to illustrate how the switch works, and then we'll move on to building a circuit where the switch is connected to your Omega.

 <!-- gpio input -->